LurdKek/AP2017/miniex02/README.md

 Interesting and relevant indeed!

 <h2> <b> <i>What constitutes a program?</h2> </b> </i>
-A program is a set of algorithms set to perform a specifik task.
+A program is a set of algorithms set to perform a specifick task.
 These tasks can be very simple or very complex - or anywhere in between the two.
 Programs also defines the (rising) necessity of interfaces; between humans and programs, as well as between two or more electronic or computational devices.

 <h2> <b> <i>The notion of error</h2> </b> </i>